Linutronix/yang-validation/qcw/README.md

          }
 ```

-In psfp.
+* In psfp.
 Similar to first example.
-However, the must statement is under the list which makes it part of each list entry and not of the list as a whole!
-Therefore, it needs to be moved to the enclosing container.
+* However, the must statement is under the list which makes it part of each list entry and not of the list as a whole!
+Therefore, it needs to be moved to the enclosing container!